edterbak/NodeRed_Heishamon_control/README.md

 [2023-06-06] v23.01 Stable.
 Changes:
 - [FIX] Export error.
 A missing connection in WP Manager tab.
 For some reason this connection did not want to be exported, no matter what.
 Remove + new wire solved it. (??? weird...)

+[2023-06-12] v23.02 Stable.
+Changes:
+- [FIX] Cool mode in Home Dashboard.
+Kept showing incorrect HEAT setpoint.
+Now it is correct.
+- [FIX] Cool menu area.
+You now see [setpoint lower limit] more clearly
+- [FIX] SoftStart function + cool mode kept showing heat setpoint in the graph.
+This has now been fixed.

 ********